antiochtheatre/antiochtheatre.github.io/index.md

 * Seat sponsorships
 * Special event hosting

 These are ways to permanently show your support for the theater and the downtown.
-If you&rsquo;d like sponsor the project on behalf of your business or family, call us at (847) 395-0425 or <a href="mailto:antiochtheatre@gmail.com">send us an email</a> for more info.
+If you&rsquo;d like to sponsor the project on behalf of your business or family, call us at (847) 395-0425 or <a href="mailto:antiochtheatre@gmail.com">send us an email</a> for more info.

 ----